Roguelike-Celebration/azure-mud/README.md

 ## Setting up a development environment

-**WARNING: I'm in the process of revamping this.
-These instructions are sort of correct.**

 In context of Roguelike Celebration, we think of this project as being composed of three different parts: the frontend, the backend, and the content.

 - To contribute to the frontend, you can just follow the "frontend dev" instructions.